SairamPimple/AttentiveLightNet_Lightweight_CNN_for_Lung_Disease_Classification/README.md

 ```bash
 streamlit run app.py
 ```
 This will launch a local web server.
-You can also upload this script to [Hugging Face Spaces](https://huggingface.co/spaces) for a free, shareable public demo.

 ## Results
 The model was trained on an imbalanced dataset, using class weights to compensate.
 It achieved **88.3% accuracy** on the held-out test set.